daniloceano/ATMOS-BUD/docs/results_and_output.rst

 Visual outputs generated during the run:

-- ``timeseries-min_max_zeta_hgt.png``: Time series of the min/max vorticity and minimum geopotential height at 850 hPa
+- ``timeseries-min_max_zeta_hgt.png``: Time series of the minimum or maximum vorticity and geopotential height at the user-selected pressure level
 - ``hovmoller_mean_zeta.png``: Hovmöller diagram of mean relative vorticity across pressure levels and time
 - ``track_boxes.png``: Map showing the cyclone track and dynamically selected analysis boxes *(only for ``track`` and ``choose`` frameworks)*

 ``Figures/boxes/``
 """""""""""""""""""

-Contains individual maps for each time step at 850 hPa:
+Contains individual maps for each time step at the user-selected pressure level (default: 850 hPa):

-- Shows vorticity, geopotential height, and the selected domain
+- Displays vorticity, geopotential height, and the selected analysis domain
-- Marks positions of min/max vorticity, minimum height, and maximum wind speed
+- Marks positions of the minimum or maximum vorticity, minimum or maximum geopotential height, and maximum wind speed, according to user configuration
-- Automatically selects minimum vorticity for Southern Hemisphere and maximum for Northern Hemisphere
+- The tracked extremes (min/max) and the pressure level shown are fully customizable by the user via command-line options

 Track-Related Files *(for ``track`` and ``choose`` frameworks)*
 ---------------------------------------------------------------

-- ``<input>_track_track.csv``: CSV with the complete storm track and diagnostic fields per time step
+- ``<input>_track_track.csv``: CSV with the complete storm track and diagnostic fields per time step, computed at the user-selected pressure level and for the chosen vorticity/geopotential height extreme (min or max)
 - ``<input>_track.nc``: NetCDF file with the full set of spatial variables over time
 - ``track``: Auxiliary diagnostic file related to the cyclone track